dansheffler/zettelkasten-wiki/README.md

 ## Commands

-1. `ctrl+enter` will follow the link under the cursor and open the note with that name.
+1. `ctrl-enter` on Mac and `alt-enter` on Windows and Linux will follow the link under the cursor and open the note with that name.
 If there is no note with that name, a new note will be created.

-2. `ctrl-alt-c` will get the link for the currently open note and place it into your system clipboard.
+2. `ctrl-alt-c` on Mac and `alt-c` on Windows and Linux will get the link for the currently open note and place it into your system clipboard.

 3. When you begin typing a link, the package will auto-suggest notes for you.
 This is `[[` by default.